kbishell/StPaulOnlineEnrollment/README.md

 enrollment web app.
 This will allow them to go paperless, but also allow for families to go in and add/edit their information at the click of a button.

+I will be creating Home - Sign In - New Member - Emergency Contacts ---- Everything else will be stretch goals

 ### Project Technologies/Techniques